endymion1818/team-documentation/sitehealthchecklist.md

 - About us: The content "Explore our vision, mission & values" would be better utilised on the home page
 - Why & When: This page is not getting a lot of hits, we believe this is beacause the title is confusing.
 The content is really informative and could be utilised on the About or Home page to better increase conversions.

+We recommend that more attention is given to user journeys to ensure that your website is an effective sales funnel.

 ## Security